- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 - Tampa multifamily: 5.1% (down from 5.8%)

-At a 4.3% cap rate in Austin, you're paying $233,000 per unit for an apartment that generates $10,000 in NOI.
+At a 4.3% cap in Austin, you're paying $233,000 per unit for an apartment that generates $10,000 in NOI.
 After financing at 6.75%, your cash flow is negative.
 You're literally paying to own the property every month.

 That trade only works if you believe rents are about to rip higher — or you're buying at a scale where management efficiencies cover the thin margins.
 For a mom-and-pop investor running 4 to 12 units?
 It's a money pit.

-The Vacancy Spike
+The Vacancy Spike Nobody Expected

 What happened?
 A supply wave.
-All those apartment projects that broke ground in 2021 and 2022 — when rates were at 3% and everyone thought rent growth would run forever — finally delivered.
+All those apartment projects that broke ground in 2021 and 2022 — when rates were 3% and everyone thought rent growth would run forever — finally delivered.
 578,000 new apartment units hit the market in 2025.
 That's 40% above the 10-year average.

-If you own older Class B or C properties, this actually helped — renters priced out of new construction moved down-market.
+The silver lining for value investors: Renters priced out of new construction moved down-market.
 B-class vacancy in the Midwest actually tightened to 4.1% in Q3.
 The supply glut hit the top of the market, not the bottom.

 Death Cross Markets